-You may vote online during the Meeting through the link www.virtualshareholdermeeting.com/GGG2018.
+You may vote online during the Meeting through the link www.virtualshareholdermeeting.com/GGG2020.
 The 16-digit control number provided on your Notice or proxy card is necessary to access this site.
+The Meeting will begin at 1:00 p.m.
+Central Time (with log-in beginning at 12:45 p.m.
+Central Time) on April 24, 2020.